Pre Admission Clinic

 - Veterans Affairs Fund details (if applicable).

-- Reading material and glasses (magazines and newspapers available).
+- Reading material and glasses (newspapers available).

 - Wear loose, comfortable clothing.